microsoft/playwright/docs/src/test-api/class-test.md

 **Tags**

 You can tag tests by providing additional test details.
+Alternatively, you can include tags in the test title.
 Note that each tag must start with `@` symbol.

 ```js
 import { test, expect } from '@playwright/test';